zama-ai/concrete/docs/user/basics/compiling_and_executing.md

 for input_values in inputset:
     compiler(*input_values)

-# You can print the traced graph
+# You can print the traced graph:
 print(str(compiler))

 # Outputs